 Why visit the Bourgogne Franche Comté region in Eastern France?

 The question is very valid.
-In all honesty, aside from the Alsace region – which is the undisputed Christmas Capital of France: Flammküchen, vin chaud and hundreds of twinkling lights are sure to make even the Grinch change his mind about Christmas – I knew nothing about Eastern France.
+In all honesty, aside from the Alsace region – which is the undisputed Christmas Capital of France: Flammküchen, vin chaud and hundreds of twinkling lights in Colmar are sure to make even the Grinch change his mind about Christmas – I knew nothing about Eastern France.

 After an exquisite week chasing fall in France throughout this region, experiencing the unbridled hospitality of locals, and getting a first taste of the lesser-known wines from Jura, I can confidently claim that my bucket list needs readjusting.